 The name, Haida Gwaii, means ‘Islands of the People, the Haida People are protectors of this great land, they saved huge tracks of Moresby Island from the loggers saw and now there is this place where we can all see how the natural environment looks like, this is l am sad to say is not the case in the mainland section of the BC coast.
 Read More….

-Hardwick Island is directly across the strait from Kelsey Bay.
+Hardwicke Island is across the strait from Kelsey Bay.
 When I was 16 years old, I was employed by Bendickson logging on the Island.
 The camp was built many years back and was the first logging camp that I worked in.
-The buildings were very old but bloody awesome….was like stepping back into time.
-The old school house was still in use but as our union hall, I was the union rep there for awhile.
-There still was a number of families living on the Island then and the camp was more like a small community than a logging camp.
-The Bendickson family were a great bunch to work for.
+The buildings were very old but bloody awesome….
+It was like stepping back into time.
+Read More….

 Mitlenatch Island is a small island in the Strait of Georgia, the island is almost desert-like with many types of cacti.
 It also is home to one of the largest seabird colonies in the waters of the south coast, This is an important nesting colony for thousands of Glaucous-winged Gulls, pigeon guillemots, cormorants, black oystercatchers, auklets and many other types of birds.
 Read More….